QuantEcon/lecture-python-intro/lectures/markov_chains_II.md

 This lecture continues the journey in Markov chain.

-Specifically, we will introduce irreducibility and ergodicity, and how they connect to stionarity.
+Specifically, we will introduce irreducibility and ergodicity, and how they connect to stationarity.

 Irreducibility is a concept that describes the ability of a Markov chain to move between any two states in the system.